 In total, there are twelve Part A/B MACs covering the fifty states and territories; there are four MACs for durable equipment processing (called DME MACS).

 In conjunction, MACs work with the below-listed groups to make the claims and processing system work smoothly.

 Medicare Part A and B customers

 Medicare Part A and B medical service Providers

 Medicare: The Seniors’ Medical Services Program

-Medicare is the national program for comprehensive hospital and medical insurance for older Americans.
-It has two basic types.
-First, it has the Original Medicare which consists of Medicare Part A and Medicare Part B.
+Basically, Medicare is the national program for comprehensive hospital and medical insurance for older or disabled Americans.

-Second, it offers private plans that provide coverage equal to Original Medicare called Medicare Advantage.
-The other parts of Medicare are the prescription drug coverage in Part D, and the gap insurance of Medicare Supplement.
+Predominantly, the private Medicare health plans are the prescription drug coverage in Part D, Part C Medicare Advantage and the gap insurance of Medicare Supplement.

 Medicare Provides the Names of Carriers